Selkirks, Monashees, & Caribous, B.C., Canada

 - Very reliable snow conditions

-Are you a heli-skier but often you wish you could ski tour in this awesome terrain without the noisy helicopter around you all day?
-Or maybe you love ski touring but hate the slog the first hour every morning along the same flat valley to get to the goods?
-And maybe you wouldn’t mind swapping the bunk bed of a hut with a single room and a rooftop jacuzzi in a remote heliski lodge?
+Are you a heli-skier but sometimes wish you could ski tour in the awesome terrain without the noisy helicopter around you all day?
+Or maybe you love ski touring but hate slogging along the same flat valley each morning to get to the goods?
+And maybe you wouldn’t mind swapping a bunk bed in a hut for a single room with a rooftop jacuzzi in a remote heli-ski lodge?
 If this sounds like the best of two worlds, this trip is for you!

-We offer this trip in cooperation with Canadian Mountain Holidays (CMH) who operates a network of 12 heliski areas in Western Canada including 8 remote ski lodges.
-In times of limited availability (high season), we can also offer Hotel-based packages in either Revelstoke, BC. or Golden, BC.
+We offer this trip in cooperation with Canadian Mountain Holidays (CMH) who operates a network of 12 heli-ski areas in Western Canada including eight remote ski lodges.
+When their lodges are full, we can also offer hotel-based packages in either Revelstoke or Golden, B.C.

 Detail and Logistics